Tributes to lifeboat stalwart and 'singing bowman' who entertained Royal Variety crowds

 Dick Thurlow, who served as his coxswain, said he was "a great character" who loved his home village and everything to do with the sea.

-A keen shrimper Mr Griffin enjoyed being out on the waves, and later sharing tales of his adventures with visitors at the lifeboat museum.
+A keen shrimper Mr Griffen enjoyed being out on the waves, and later sharing tales of his adventures with visitors at the lifeboat museum.

 Among his greatest rescues was that of the lifeboat service itself.